-2.6 Contents
+2.5 Contents

-- Getting Started with CV32E40P discusses the requirements and initial steps to start using CV32E40P. - Core Integration provides the instantiation template and gives descriptions of the design parameters as well as the input and output ports. - Pipeline Details described the overal pipeline structure. - The instruction and data interfaces of CV32E40P are explained in Instruction Fetch and Load-Store-Unit (LSU), respectively. - The two register-file flavors are described in Register File. - Auxiliary Processing Unit (APU) describes the Auxiliary Processing Unit (APU). - Floating Point Unit (FPU) describes the Floating Point Unit (FPU). - Sleep Unit describes the Sleep unit including the PULP Cluster extension. - CORE-V Hardware Loop Extensions describes the PULP Hardware Loop extension. - The control and status registers are explained in Control and Status Registers. - Performance Counters gives an overview of the performance monitors and event counters available in CV32E40P. - Exceptions and Interrupts deals with the infrastructure for handling exceptions and interrupts. - Debug & Trigger gives a brief overview on the debug infrastructure. - Tracer gives a brief overview of the tracer module. - CORE-V Instruction Set Extensions describes the custom instruction set extensions. - Glossary provides definitions of used terminology.
+- Getting Started with CV32E40P discusses the requirements and initial steps to start using CV32E40P. - Core Integration provides the instantiation template and gives descriptions of the design parameters as well as the input and output ports. - Verification gives a brief overview of the verification methodology. - Pipeline Details described the overal pipeline structure. - The instruction and data interfaces of CV32E40P are explained in Instruction Fetch and Load-Store-Unit (LSU), respectively. - The two register-file flavors are described in Register File. - Floating Point Unit (FPU) describes the Floating Point Unit (FPU). - Sleep Unit describes the Sleep unit including the PULP Cluster extension. - CORE-V Hardware Loop Extensions describes the PULP Hardware Loop extension. - The control and status registers are explained in Control and Status Registers. - Performance Counters gives an overview of the performance monitors and event counters available in CV32E40P. - Exceptions and Interrupts deals with the infrastructure for handling exceptions and interrupts. - Debug & Trigger gives a brief overview on the debug infrastructure. - CORE-V Instruction Set Custom Extension describes the custom instruction set extensions. - Core Versions and RTL Freeze Rules describes the core versioning. - Glossary provides definitions of used terminology.

-2.7 History
+2.6 History